aiven/aiven-docs/docs/platform/howto/byoc/delete-custom-cloud.md

 ### Impact on your AWS account resources

-A bastion service and the corresponding EC2 instance are deleted as a consequence of your custom cloud\'s removal.
-As for resources created when applying the Terraform template to create the custom cloud, they are not removed after deleting your custom cloud.Unless you\'ve removed them earlier, you\'re advised to do that if deleting your cloud.
+A bastion service and the corresponding EC2 instance are deleted as a consequence of your custom cloud's removal.
+As for resources created when applying the Terraform template to create the custom cloud, they are not removed after deleting your custom cloud.Unless you\'ve removed them earlier, you're advised to do that if deleting your cloud.

 ## Prerequisites

--   Administrator\'s role for your Aiven organization
+-   Administrator's role for your Aiven organization
 -   At least one
     [custom cloud created](/docs/platform/howto/byoc/create-custom-cloud) in your Aiven organization
 -   No running services that uses a custom cloud to be deleted